 Other than the consumption of alcoholic beverages, other things could cause alcohol residuals in a person's mouth.
 These are, for instance:

 - Breath sprays and mouthwashes containing alcohol

-Find an Orange County DUI Defense Attorney Near Me
+Find an Orange County DUI Lawyer Near Me

 If you have been arrested and are facing charges for a DUI after taking a California drunk driving breath test, it is advisable to speak to an experienced DUI defense attorney.
 At Orange County DUI Defense Attorney Law Firm, we have a dedicated team that is well-informed about DUI breath testing and how inaccurate the results can be.
 Call us at 714-740-7866 and let us help you get the justice you deserve.